 If you’re going to sign up for a plan, don’t miss the following promotions.
 Do note that relevant terms and conditions will apply:

-Exclusive SingSaver Promotion: Apply for AXA Smart Home Essential (Insured Perils) or Comprehensive (All Risks) till 30 April 2021 to receive 30% off and $10 via PayNow.
+Exclusive SingSaver Promotion: Apply for selected AXA Smart Home Insurance policies from 2 to 15 August 2021 to receive 50% off and $15 via PayNow.

 How to claim